 - Adding one tablespoon of butter at a time, whisk it in completely to combine before adding the next tablespoon of butter.
 If using vanilla, also add at this time.½ teaspoon vanilla paste or extract

 - Cover the lemon curd with plastic wrap, placing the wrap directly onto the curd to prevent a skin from forming.

-- Chill for 1-2 hours before using or eating.
-Re-whisk before using.
+- Chill for at least 2 hours before using.